icornelius/boethius2019/index.md

 ISBN-13: 978-0674055582.
 \$35

-The following book is recommended to those who want the Latin text.
-It is also available at the Rosenberg Bookshop.
+The following book is recommended and likewise available at the Rosenberg Bookshop.

 * O'Donnell, James J.
 *Boethius' Consolatio Philosophiae*.